If you’ve failed the California Bar, don’t feel discouraged.

 You might be wondering, “When I’m grading my own practice tests or sitting down to take the bar, how many MBE questions do I have to get right?”

-So, as you study, make sure you have all the information you need—and the right test-taking tactics too.
+So, as you study, make sure you have all the information you need—and the right test-taking tactics for the California Bar Exam, too.

 Are you an attorney in another state who wants to practice law in California?
-Well, in that case, you’ll take the CA Attorneys’ Exam, which is all writing and no MBE.
-(We have a course + services to help attorneys too!)
+Well, in that case, you’ll take the 1-day CA Attorneys’ Exam, which is all writing and no MBE.
+(If you’re a licensed attorney from another state, explore our complete Attorneys’ Exam course, Attorneys’ Exam tutoring, as well as our targeted PT and California Essays courses.)

 Should I Take a Day Off When Studying for the Bar?